notuni109/neocortexapi/source/GroupSEProject/HTMVideoLearning/README.md

 // The result is saved in Run1ExperimentOutput/TEST/saturatedAccuracyLog_Run1.txt.
 // In case the Experiment reach maxCycle instead of end condition, the log will be saved under Run1ExperimentOutput/TEST/MaxCycleReached.txt
 ```
-After finishing the user will be prompted to input a picture path.
+After finishing the user will be asked to input a picture path.
 The trained layer will use this image to try recreate the video it has learned from the training data.
 - The image can be drag into the command window and press enter to confirm input.
 The model use the input frame to predict the next frame, then continue the process with the output frame if there are still predicted cells from calculation.
 For the first prediction HTMClassifier takes at most 5 possibilities of the next frame from the input.
 - In case there are at least 1 frame, the codecs will appears and the green lines indicate the next predicted frame from the memory by HTMClassifier.